 Aside from that, though, everything else ruled.
 The Einstein figurines and their little song as well as their advanced knowledge cracked me up.

 The review ends here.
-I would rate this film 5 out of 5 stars.
+I rate this film 5 out of 5 stars.